green5/ddd/README.md

 License
   See LICENSE.
+  This project is an open-source project on GitHub released under the terms of an MIT License.
+  You are required to include the following links and copyright notice: green5@2022 Rust in every copy or modified version of this work, and to display that notice on every web page or computer that it runs on.

 Links
   https://github.com/damiafuentes/DJITelloPy.git - damiafuentes/DJITelloPy: DJI Tello drone python interface using the official Tello SDK.
 Feel free to contribute!